Turn-Down Day

-"Turn-Down Day" is a song written by Jerry Keller and David Blume and performed by The Cyrkle.
-The song was produced by John Simon, and was featured on their 1966 album, Red Rubber Ball.
+"Turn-Down Day" is a song written by Jerry Keller and David Blume and performed by the Cyrkle.
+It was produced by John Simon, and was featured on their 1966 album, Red Rubber Ball.

-It reached #16 on both the Billboard Hot 100 and the Canadian pop chart, and also reached #18 on the U.S. Cashbox chart in 1966.
+It reached No. 16 on both the Billboard Hot 100 and the Canadian pop chart, and also hit No. 18 on the U.S. Cashbox chart in 1966.

 Background

 According to Candy Leonard, author of Beatleness: How the Beatles and Their Fans Remade the World (Arcade, 2014), the song is an excellent example of the emerging hippie ethos of the 1960s.